 Airframe and Powerplant Jobs

 The nationwide job market for Airframe and Powerplant technicians is continuing to grow.
-Texas currently employees approximately 20% of all aerospace workers in the United States and hosts four airline headquarters.
+Texas currently employees approximately 20 percent of all aerospace workers in the United States and hosts four airline headquarters.
 Trainees can readily find employment locally or can seek opportunities throughout all of Texas and the United States.

 All of the training will be held on TSTC’s Abilene campus hangar located at Abilene Regional Airport.
 Utilizing the building’s state-of-the-art lab facilities, trainees will have access to aircraft, helicopter and tooling equipment necessary to complete both airframe and powerplant training.